0xEnrico/arweave-nft-uploader/README.md

 ```bash
 ts-node ~/metaplex-foundation/metaplex/js/packages/cli/src/candy-machine-cli.ts upload <full assets directory> -n <total number of NFTs> --keypair <Solana keypair file> --env <Solana cluster env name>
 ```
-**!!!
-When you run this command, the command prompt MUST be in the same folder where you ran it previously to create the Candy Machine. !!!**
+** :warning: When you run this command, the command prompt MUST be in the same folder where you ran it previously to create the Candy Machine. :warning: **

 Failure to do this will incur in unneeded expenses as you will recreate the Candy Machine and start upload assets through the Candy Machine itself.